How was the Bryq assessment developed?

 Given the popularity of Bryq, thousands of new subjects are evaluated every month; their results are evaluated continuously for the purpose of maintaining calibration and internal consistency.

 The questions used are constantly amended with new equivalent questions, for the purpose of presenting candidates with different variations of questions on the same sub-skills.

 After 65+ years of rigorous scientific development, there are more than 2,700 research studies that mention the 16PF assessment, including its successful application to job performance (Christiansen and al, 1994; Day & Silverman, 1989; Tett, Jackson, and Rothstein, 1991; Furnham,1991; Gellatly et al.,1991; Goffin, Rothstein, et al., 1996; Lamont& Lundstrom, 1977).

 Bryq assesses personality traits by using an assessment based on the 16 personality factors model.

 - The sixteen personality factors or 16PF psychometric test assesses various primary personality traits in order to provide feedback about an individual’s disposition

 - Personality characteristics have been linked to job performance and satisfaction within occupational roles, showing that not only will some individuals perform at a higher level in a specific employment; they are also more likely to gain greater satisfaction and fulfillment from a job that is suited to their character

 - The 16 traits measured by the 16PF can also be grouped into five broad dimensions, known as the Global Factors, which correlate strongly with the Big Five

-The personality assessment of Bryq has been developed to measure traits on the basis of the proven 16 personality factors assessment, with the additional goals of reducing the number of questions used, to shorten the duration of the assessment.
+The personality assessment of Bryq has been developed to measure traits on the basis of the proven 16 personality factors assessment, with the additional goal of reducing the number of questions used to shorten the duration of the assessment.